What's your story?

 What are your wedding collections like?

-Our wedding collections are centered around the hours of coverage you may need.
+Our Wedding Collections are centered around the hours of coverage you may need.
 Most of our clients choose coverage in the 6-10 hour ranges.
 We design beautiful handmade albums, custom wall art, and a variety of other heirloom products, and encourage our clients to chat with us to let us know how they plan to display and memorialize their wedding images.
-Reach out to us HERE and we can chat more about your wedding photography hopes and dreams.
+Reach out to us HERE and we can talk a bit more about your wedding photography hopes and dreams.

 What is your pricing?

-We start at $2600 for 6 hours of continuous coverage, and the delivery of at least 300 edited, high-resolution files, with personal printing and sharing rights for your wedding images, and a beautiful 11x16 wall art print selected from an image of your wedding day.
+We start at $2450 for 6 hours of continuous coverage, and the delivery of at least 300 edited, high-resolution files, with personal printing and sharing rights for your wedding images.
+This collection includes me (Brandon) as your primary photographer, as well as 2 hours of travel from our base of operations in Western Mass.

 Who will be shooting my wedding?